 For more on the latest scholarly articles from the law school faculty visit the repository at Scholarship@Cornell Law.

 Every month the Cornell Law Library adds new titles to its collection.
-The most recent additions for February 2014 are posted, here.
+The most recent additions for 2014 are posted, here.
 A few highlights from this month’s additions are featured below.